lehe93/textbased-adventure/README.md

 To-Dos:
 -
-- Finalizing the chooseRoom-function in order to get the loop-function going. (currently in progress)
 - Testing and finalizing level ups. (currently in progress)
 - Death leads to a restart (currently in progress)
-- Navigation through all rooms with commands (currently stopped in order to finish a first, playable version without to much commands.)
+- Navigation through all rooms with commands (stopped in order to finish a first, playable version without to much commands.)
+- Further commands for a more individual gaming experience (e.g. like checkPosition, changeRoom, fight, runAway, hide, steal)
 - Safe function with saving the current character and room status in an external file (e.g. txt).
 - Load function for loading a saved character/game